ravioactive/eda-to-model-scaffold/GUIDE2.md

 # EDA-Driven Model Selection Playbook

-How to use this
+## How to Use This Guide

-	1. Run a simple, honest baseline (linear/logistic with proper preprocessing) and collect diagnostics.
+1. **Run baseline**: Simple, honest baseline (linear/logistic with proper preprocessing) and collect diagnostics
-	2. From EDA + diagnostics, identify patterns (non-linearity, multicollinearity, imbalance, outliers, missingness, etc.).
+2. **Identify patterns**: From EDA + diagnostics, identify patterns:
+   - Non-linearity
+   - Multicollinearity
+   - Class imbalance
+   - Outliers
+   - Missingness patterns
+   - Other data characteristics
-	3. Use the pattern → model mapping below to shortlist candidates and rule out poor fits.
+3. **Shortlist candidates**: Use the pattern → model mapping below to shortlist candidates and rule out poor fits
-	4. Compare on the right metrics (and for classifiers, calibrated probability quality), then choose the most interpretable model that meets your performance target.
+4. **Compare & select**: Compare on the right metrics (and for classifiers, calibrated probability quality), then choose the most **interpretable model** that meets your performance target

 ## How to Use This Guide